 - Portfolio entry

 There are homeschoolers who have never stepped foot in a school studying everything from medicine to music, and entry gets easier all the time.
-My 15 year old is doing an enabling program, and all she had to provide to qualify was her tax file number.
+My 15 year old is doing an enabling program that guarantees entry into many degrees while teaching university-level study and writing skills, and all she had to provide to qualify was her tax file number.
+And it’s free!